Azure-Samples/llm-lambda-azure-converter/article/Article.md

 We have Go Lambdas and we want to convert them to Go Azure Functions.
 Azure Functions, as of today, doesn't have a language-specific handler fo Go, so, we need to use a custom handler to do the conversion instead.

 Custom handlers are lightweight web servers that receive events from the Functions host.
-The only thing we need is to implement an HTTP server.
+The only thing we need to make it work, is to implement an HTTP server in Go.

 Personally I like the Gin Web Framework so let's do an example using it.
 This would be, more or less, the code we would like to get after the conversion: